Conqxeror/veloxx/docs/API_GUIDE.md

 ### DataFrame

-The `DataFrame` is the primary data structure in Velox, representing a columnar data table with heterogeneous data types.
+The `DataFrame` is the primary data structure in Veloxx, representing a columnar data table with heterogeneous data types.

 #### Creation